stratumn/go-indigonode/doc/extend.md

 	// Befriend is called every time a service it likes just started
 	// running or is about to stop.
 If it just started running, it is
 	// passed the exposed object.
 If it is about to stop, nil is given.
-	// It must check that the exposed type is valid before saving it.
+	// It must check that the exposed type is valid before using it.
 	Befriend(serviceID string, exposed interface{})
 }

-// Exposer exposes something to other services. type Exposer interface {
+// Exposer exposes a type to other services. type Exposer interface {
-	// Expose exposes the service to other services.
-Services that depend
+	// Expose exposes a type to other services.
+Services that depend on
-	// on this service will receive the return object in their Plug method.
+	// this service will receive the return object in their Plug method if
-	// Services that are friendly with this services will receive the
+	// they have one.
+Services that are friendly with this services will
-	// returned object in their Befriend method.
+	// receive the returned object in their Befriend method.
 	Expose() interface{}
 }